AmirHamzahR/Scientific_Calculator/README.md

 ## Setup and Launch

-1. Install the GitHub folder by using git clone command in the git command line
+1. **Install** the GitHub codes and folder by using git clone command in the git command line
 > git clone https://github.com/AmirHamzahR/Scientific_Calculator.git

 2. **Setup Vivado**: